techunderfive/techunderfive/_posts/category/blockchain/2025-08-15-Ethereum-vs-Solana.md

 </script>

 **Welcome to TechUnder5 — where tech meets simplicity in just under 5 minutes!**
-Today, we’re diving into a hot debate: **Ethereum vs Solana**.
-One is the original smart contract pioneer, the other is the speed demon of crypto.
+Today, we're diving into a hot debate: **Ethereum vs Solana**.
+One is the original **[smart contract](/blockchain/2025/07/12/smart-contract-explained.html)** pioneer, the other is the speed demon of crypto.

 ---